cosmos/ibc-go/docs/docs/01-ibc/06-channel-upgrades.md

 `OnChanUpgradeInit` should validate the proposed version, order, and connection hops, and should return the application version to upgrade to.

-`OnChanUpgradeTry` should validate the proposed version (provided by the counterparty), order, and connection hope.
+`OnChanUpgradeTry` should validate the proposed version (provided by the counterparty), order, and connection hops.
 The desired upgrade version should be returned.

 `OnChanUpgradeAck` should validate the version proposed by the counterparty.